 The 110-volt element may be operated at the same time as the gas burner.
 To operate the 110-volt by itself simply turn the electronic gas igniter switch off.

-The heating element is 1500 watts so if breakers start to kick out when the air conditioner cycles you may want to turn the switch off to the heating element.
+The heating element is 1500 watts so if breakers start to kick out when the air conditioner cycles you may want to turn the switch off the heating element and return to LP gas operation.

 SAFETY